MicrosoftDocs/microsoft-community-training/microsoft-community-training/settings/customize-the-look-and-feel-of-your-portal.md

 ms.prod: learning-azure
 ---

-# Customize the look and feel of Community Training
+# Customize the look and feel of your portal

 You can customize the look and feel of your learner experience of the Community Training platform to suit your organization's branding needs.